Configuring MegaSquirt-II™ (or MicroSquirt)

 MegaSquirt uses coolant and air temperature sensors to determine the warm-up characteristics of the engine and the density of the intake air.
 They are essential to proper functioning of a MegaSquirt® controller.
 Both sensors are Negative Temperature Coefficient (NTC) thermistors.
 This means that they are resistors whose resistance decreases as their temperature goes up.

 MegaSquirt® uses the temperature sensor as one leg of a voltage divider.
-5.00 Volts (we will call this Vs) is supplied to a default 2,490 Ohm (2.49K Ohm) resistor (called a "bias resistor", and we will denote it as Rb) and this resistor is connected to the temperature sensor (denoted here by Rs) which in turn is connected to ground.
+The 'supply voltage' of 5.00 Volts (we will call this Vs) is fed to a resistor with a default resistance of 2,490 Ohms (2.49K Ohm) (this is called a "bias resistor", and we will denote it as Rb) and this resistor is connected to the temperature sensor (denoted here by Rs) which in turn is connected to ground.

 V = Vs * (Rs/(Rb+Rs)) = 5.00 * (Rs/(Rs+2490))